-Question Answer Mark

-Number Indicative content

-7 (d) Indicative content

-AO2 Reasons for supporting this statement could be: Christians should try and help others achieve salvation some religious people are taught it is their duty to convert others some religious people believe theirs is the only true religion

-Reasons for not supporting this statement could be: • it could cause conflict to try and convert others • no one should try and force another person to believe in a certain faith • faith is a personal matter

-Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark Number 7 (d) AO2 Indicative content Reasons for supporting this statement could be: the government needs to make more laws to promote community cohesion the government needs tougher punishments for those who disturb community cohesion the government needs to work at local level to solve problems in communities Reasons for not supporting this statement could be: problems are cultural and cannot be altered the Catholic Church is working to achieve community cohesion the Government is doing enough to achieve community cohesion Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
-3
+Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3 (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3

-(i) Own opinion 5

-1 mark for

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason

-(ii) Why some people may disagree with their opinion 3

-1 mark for

-a simple reason2 marks for

-a developed reason

-a developed reasonor two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 believing some people are inferior or superior without even knowing them a feeling that you are better or worse than someone a preconceived preference or idea an opinion formed without full examination of the facts judging someone before you've met them Any alternative wording of the judging someone pre-judging any example of prejudice Any alternative wording of the above points is acceptable.
-(1) Definitions/examples of discrimination Answers which define a different key word (0) 2 above points is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 believing some people are inferior or superior without even knowing them a feeling that you are better or worse than someone a preconceived preference or idea an opinion formed without full examination of the facts judging someone before you've met them Any alternative wording of the above points is acceptable.
+(2) judging someone pre-judging any example of prejudice Any alternative wording of the above points is acceptable.
+(1) Definitions/examples of discrimination Answers which define a different key word (0) 2

-Question Answer Mark Number 8 (b) AO2 Indicative content Answers which think that living in a multi-ethnic society reduces racism are likely to use such reasons as: a multi-ethnic society gives people the opportunity to become educated about different cultures mixing with people of other races means people are more likely to understand each other children raised in a multi-ethnic societies will not be aware of racial differences 4 Answers which do not think that living in a multi-ethnic society reduces racism are likely to use such reasons as: different races have different cultures which can cause friction different ethnic groups have different expectations which can be difficult to live with and can lead to racism the UK is multi-ethnic and there is still racism Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. different races have different cultures which can cause friction) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. different races have different cultures which can cause friction, for example, there have been race riots) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks two developed reasons 4 marks
+Question Number Answer Mark 8 (b) AO2 Indicative content Answers which think that living in a multi-ethnic society reduces racism are likely to use such reasons as: a multi-ethnic society gives people the opportunity to become educated about different cultures mixing with people of other races means people are more likely to understand each other children raised in a multi-ethnic societies will not be aware of racial differences Answers which do not think that living in a multi-ethnic society reduces racism are likely to use such reasons as: different races have different cultures which can cause friction different ethnic groups have different expectations which can be difficult to live with and can lead to racism the UK is multi-ethnic and there is still racism Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must Award marks as follows: For a personal response with: one brief reason (e.g. different races have different cultures which can cause friction) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. different races have different cultures which can cause friction, for example, there have been race riots) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:3 marks two developed reasons 4 marks